 If you freedive, you may want a bag instead of a box, so that you can relieve it of extra air (a floating box is a pain when diving).

-If you get a box or a bag, just make sure that your waist strap is positively connected to it.
+If you get a box or a bag, just make sure that your belt is positively connected to it.
 We would not use the supplied belt clips that some come with.
-We just used a strap we found, threaded around the box loop twice (to keep it from sliding), and there you go.